 Personalization is the key to successful email marketing campaigns.
 80% of users say that a personalized experience is more likely to do business with a brand.

 Browser push notifications are a robust digital marketing method, with over 85% of online stores using them.
-Push notifications have a higher opening rate over email newsletter and benefit from being opened instantly.
+Push notifications have a higher opening rate than email newsletters and benefit from being opened instantly.

 By personalizing and segmenting push notifications, you can increase the open rates further.
-If you are a Netflix subscriber, you might see push notifications from them where they will give you personalized recommendations of new movies and shows to watch and new episodes of shows being released.
+If you are a Netflix subscriber, you might see push notifications from them to give you personalized recommendations of new movies and shows to watch and new episodes of shows being released.

 Understanding your audience and segmenting them by demographics or geo-targeting will help give your customers a more personalized experience and improve your open rates compared to generic push notifications.